Huseyin Biler

-Huseyin Biler (born 26 February 2002) is an English professional footballer who plays as a defender for TFF 2.
-Lig club İskenderunspor 1967.
+Huseyin Biler (born 26 February 2002) is an English professional footballer who plays as a right-back for TFF 2.
+Lig club İskenderunspor.

 Career

 Biler started his career with Waltham Forest-based grassroots side Ryan FC.
 He later joined AFC Wimbledon and signed his first professional contract with the club in July 2020.

 On 15 October 2020, he joined Hendon on a one month loan deal.
-He made just one league appearance as a substitute in the 1-0 away loss to Poole Town on 17 October 2020.
+He made just one league appearance as a substitute in the 1–0 away loss to Poole Town on 17 October 2020.

 Biler made his professional debut for Wimbledon in the EFL Trophy away loss to Oxford United on 2 February 2021.

 On 18 February 2021, Biler joined National League South side Tonbridge Angels ahead of the planned resumption of their season, however due to the COVID-19 pandemic the season was not resumed and he did not make an appearance.

 On 13 August 2021, Biler signed for National League South side Welling United on a season-long loan deal.
 However, the loan spell was cut short due to injury and he returned to Wimbledon after only three league appearances.

 On 15 January 2022, Biler joined Merstham on loan until the end of the season.

 Biler made his full league debut for Wimbledon on 19 November 2022 in a 2–0 away win against Tranmere Rovers and enjoyed a run of first team games until incurring a hamstring injury in early February 2023.

 Biler departed the Wombles upon the expiry of his contract at the end of the 2024–25 season.

-Mardin 1969 SK

 In July 2025, Biler joined newly promoted TFF 2.
 Lig club Mardin 1969 SK on a two-year deal.
-However, three weeks later, he was announced as a signing for fellow third-tier side İskenderunspor 1967.
+However, three weeks later, he was announced as a signing for fellow third-tier side İskenderunspor.

 Personal life

 Born in London, Biler's family are from Cyprus.
-His twin brother Ahmet also plays football and joined İskenderunspor 1967 in 2024.
+His twin brother Ahmet also plays football and joined İskenderunspor in 2024.